 • Relocation Benefits: Parties who are forced to relocate because of an exercise of eminent domain are often entitled to relocation benefits, which are intended to compensate those affected by a condemnation for the costs associated with moving a business or residence.
 Importantly, both owners and tenants are entitled to relocation benefits.

 If your property is the subject of a condemnation action, it is essential that you do everything possible to protect your legal rights.
-The eminent domain attorneys of Sever Storey will thoroughly review your case, determine whether the proposed taking is valid, and, if it is, ensure that you receive the compensation to which you are entitled.
+The eminent domain attorneys of Sever Walker Padgitt will thoroughly review your case, determine whether the proposed taking is valid, and, if it is, ensure that you receive the compensation to which you are entitled.
 To schedule a free consultation with a member of our team, call our office today at 888-318-3761 or contact us online.

 www.heritage.org/constitution/#!/amendments/5/essays/151/takings-clause